vladIsLove-hub/pleasure-tool/README.md

 ### <em>Notes: </em>

-- Currently you can specify only 5 or 10 percents of overwork.
+- Currently you can specify only 5 or 10 percent of overwork.
 (Any other values will be considered are incorrect).
-- You can pass your personal report name.
-Currently, the report name must not be longer than 20 symbols.
+- You can pass your personal report filename.
+Currently, the report filename must be not longer than 20 symbols.

 ##### <em>If you don't want to set up any options, you can just skip these questions by pressing enter.</em>